Apply to the Court of Protection if both of the following apply:

 - you’re concerned about the personal welfare or property and financial affairs of someone who’s lost mental capacity

-- you want to get a one-off decision, eg to stop someone visiting a person who’s lost mental capacity in a nursing home
+- you want to get a one-off decision, for example to stop someone visiting a person who’s lost mental capacity in a nursing home

 If there’s an immediate risk to the person

-Apply for an emergency or urgent court order if you think there’s an immediate risk to the person, eg they need emergency medical treatment they can’t consent to.
+Apply for an emergency or urgent court order if you think there’s an immediate risk to the person, for example they need emergency medical treatment they cannot consent to.

 If the person needs long-term help

 You may have to apply to become a deputy if the person needs long-term help with decisions about personal welfare or property and financial affairs.